-We consent to the use in this Registration Statement on Amendment No. 1 to Form S-1 of Better Therapeutics, Inc. of our report dated March 28, 2022, relating to the financial statements of Better Therapeutics, Inc., as of and for the years ended December 31, 2021 and 2020 appearing elsewhere in this Registration Statement.
+We consent to the incorporation by reference in Registration Statement No. 333-262096 on Form S-8 of Better Therapeutics, Inc. of our report dated March 28, 2022, relating to the financial statements of Better Therapeutics, Inc., which appear in this Annual Report on Form 10-K of Better Therapeutics, Inc. for the year ended December 31, 2021.